grafana/grafana/README.md

 #### Building on linux/amd64 (fast)

-1. Build the frontend `go run build.go build-frontend`
+1. Build the frontend `go run build.go build-frontend`.
-2. Build the docker image `make build-docker-dev`
+2. Build the docker image `make build-docker-dev`.

-The resulting image will be tagged as `grafana/grafana:dev`
+The resulting image will be tagged as `grafana/grafana:dev`.

 #### Building anywhere (slower)

 Choose this option to build on platforms other than linux/amd64 and/or not have to setup the Grafana development environment.

-1. `make build-docker-full` or `docker build -t grafana/grafana:dev .`
+1. `make build-docker-full` or `docker build -t grafana/grafana:dev`.

-The resulting image will be tagged as `grafana/grafana:dev`
+The resulting image will be tagged as `grafana/grafana:dev`.

 Notice: If you are using Docker for MacOS, be sure to set the memory limit to be larger than 2 GiB (at docker -> Preferences -> Advanced), otherwise `grunt build` may fail.